 - coal tar preparations, such as Denorex and T/Gel

 - (rarely) immune-suppressing ointments, such as Protopic and Elidel

 To avoid making your pain and itching worse, try not to scratch or break your blisters.
-Although it is important to wash your hands regularly, you may want to avoid extensive contact with water, such as during bathing or frequent hand washing.
+Although it’s important to wash your hands regularly, you may want to avoid extensive contact with water, such as frequent hand washing.
 You should also avoid using products that can irritate your skin, such as perfumed lotions and dishwashing soap.

 Dyshidrotic eczema will usually disappear in a few weeks without complications.
-If you do not scratch the affected skin, it may not leave any noticeable marks or scars.
+If you don’t scratch the affected skin, it may not leave any noticeable marks or scars.

 If you scratch the affected area, you may experience more discomfort, or your outbreak may take longer to heal.
 You could also develop a bacterial infection as a result of scratching and breaking your blisters.

 Although your outbreak of dyshidrotic eczema may heal completely, it can also recur.
 Because the cause of dyshidrotic eczema isn’t known, doctors have yet to find ways to prevent or cure the condition.